ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 ## Not For Profit (Mostly)

 This community straight up dislikes unwanted commercial behavior.
-This is not a place for prominent commercial activities such as recruiting, lead generation, marketing, CD key selling, piracy, affiliate shops, crypto, trading, and other solicitation, except in channels dedicated to that purpose (if such channels exist).
+This is not a place for prominent commercial activities such as recruiting, lead generation, marketing, CD key selling, piracy, affiliate shops, crypto, trading, auctioning, and other solicitation, except in channels dedicated to that purpose (if such channels exist).
 If you join this community to take value rather than contribute, the community will quickly notice and react.

 While apparent commercial behavior is easy to identify, non-obvious commercial behavior is a grey area.
 In general, if you are wondering if a post is commercially appropriate, our guidelines are that you: